micans/pick/README.md

 ### Maps can be useful to select or filter out data

 Direct filtering of data based on information in the table is not always possible.
-In some cases an external list has been computed that contains information of identifiers for which the rows should be deleted or retained.
+In some cases an external list has been computed that contains identifiers for which the rows should be deleted or retained.
 This is generically done like this:

 ```